-The Membership: A "household" membership is valid for everyone under your roof and is $90 for a year.
+The Membership: A Household membership is valid for everyone under your roof and is $95 for a year.
 This membership is not about free admission (the zoo is always free), but about the extra perks and purpose.

-Compare That To: This membership comes with two free parking passes.
+Compare That To: This membership comes with two free parking passes, and discounted parking for each additional visit.
 Parking is $35 for four hours or more, so this is a sizable savings!

 The Membership: The zoo’s membership plans are separated into three categories.
-The Family Basic is $117 for one year and $217 for two years, and includes admission for 2 adults and any children living in the household, plus 4 guest passes for the year.
-The Family Plus package is $139 a year and $257 for two years, and includes 2 adults, all children living in the household and one free guest each visit, and 6 guest passes for the year.
-The Family Unlimited membership is $225 a year and $416 for two years, and includes two adults, all children living in the household and one free guest each visit, and 8 guest passes for the year.
+The Family Basic is $130 for one year and includes admission for 2 adults and any children living in the household, plus 4 guest passes for the year.
+The Family Plus package is $158 for one year and includes 2 adults, all children living in the household and one free guest each visit, and 6 guest passes for the year.
+The Family Unlimited membership is $243 for one year and includes two adults, all children living in the household and one free guest each visit, and 8 guest passes for the year.

 Little Beans Cafe

-The Membership: For $600 a year, families with one child (crawlers or older) have unlimited access to open play at this play space.
+The Membership: For $600/year, families with one child (crawlers or older) have unlimited access to open play at this play space.
 It's $400 for each additional child.
 Younger infants enter free with an adult beverage purchase.
 Adults get free admission.

-Compare That To: A daily open play pass is $14, $12 for the first sibling and each additional sibling is $8.
-A 5-visit pass is $60 for one child, $50 for first sibling and $30 for each additional sibling.
+Compare That To: A daily open play pass is $17, $12 for the first sibling and each additional sibling is $6.
+A 5-visit pass is $65 for one child, $50 for the first sibling and $25 for each additional sibling.

-The Biggest Perks: This place could become your home away from home, especially in summer when the back deck opens and an ice cream cafe hawks cool treats.
+The Biggest Perks: This place could become your home away from home, with unlimited open play and coffee shop discounts to keep you going.

 Purple Monkey Playroom